Rivindu10/childParentDataPassing/README.md

-Here is the simple example about child-parent data passing using props.
+React parent-child Communication app Basic communication between a parent and a child component in a react application.
+The parent passes a function to the child,allowing the child to send data back to the parent.
-#Before execute this file install the node modules and json packages
+#Before execute install the node-modules